Undergraduate Admissions: Art

 Portfolio Requirements

 Applicants must submit their portfolios online at Cornell AAP SlideRoom.
-The portfolio should consist of high-quality images of 14 pieces of work plus 6 works in response to the AAP prompts below.
+The portfolio should consist of high-quality images of 10 pieces of work.
 The media of the work represented is optional, but it is to the advantage of the applicant to include work representing several of (but not necessarily limited to) the following media: drawing, digital media, painting, photography, print media, and sculpture/installation.
 Applicants should choose those media that best reflect their highest level of conceptual and technical development.
 While there is no requirement that any particular subject or style of work be included in the portfolio, the faculty admissions committee would like to see a selection of work that has been made both independently and in school, and that reflects the applicant's creative interests at this point.

 AAP Prompts: